clemensv/avrotize/README.md

 Definition (SQL).
 That means you can also convert from JSON Schema to Protobuf going via Avro Schema.

-You can also generate C#, Java, and Python code from the Avro Schema documents with Avrotize.
+You can also generate C#, Java, TypeScript, JavaScript, and Python code from the Avro Schema documents with Avrotize.
 The difference to the native Avro tools is that Avrotize can emit data classes without Avro library dependencies and, optionally, with annotations for JSON serialization libraries like Jackson or System.Text.Json.

 The tool does not convert data (instances of schemas), only the data structure definitions.